entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - The coding of *Qujingodus* is ?.

 137. Angular, depth of: posterior half deeper than anterior half of angular (0), deepest at approximately at midway along the length of the angular (1), anterior half deeper than posterior half of angular (2). (ordered)
-> Clement *et al.* (in review), Character 137.
+> Clement *et al.* (2024), Character 137.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Cavin *et al.* (2020, char.
+> - Clement *et al.* (2024): "Cavin *et al.* (2020, char.
 56) defined a character identifying the deepest point of the angular.
 Two character-states were originally used: approximately midway along length of the bone (0) and near the anterior margin of the bone (1).
 Since the character-states were primarily defined in order to reflect a difference among derived coelacanths (mainly *Mawsonia* and *Axelrodichthys*), we used another state as "posterior half deeper than anterior half of angular" which is herein considered as the plesiomorphic state because it is observed among basal coelacanths.
 The three character-states form a morphocline.
 Character 137 is linked to character 136."

 > - The coding of *Qujingodus* is ?.

 138. Angular with dentary and splenial, contact of: linear (0), broad V-shaped (1), fine tapering (2), W-shaped (3), interdigitate (4).
-> Clement *et al.* (in review), Character 138.
+> Clement *et al.* (2024), Character 138.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Character 138 is linked to characters 111 and 132."
+> - Clement *et al.* (2024): "Character 138 is linked to characters 111 and 132."

 > - The coding of *Qujingodus* is ?.